ajpenner/meta-raspberrypi/docs/extra-build-config.md

 the header extension should set the following in local.conf:

     ENABLE_DWC2_HOST = "1"

+Note: This setting is incompatible with the ENABLE_DWC2_PERIPHERAL and ENABLE_DWC2_OTG

 ## Set CPUs to be isolated from the standard Linux scheduler